vishalned/MMEarth-data/README.md

 ## Data Download
 The MMEarth data can be downloaded using the following links.
 To enable more easier development with Multi-Modal data, we also provide 2 more "taster" datasets along with the original MMEarth data.
 The license for the data is [CC BY 4.0](https://github.com/vishalned/MMEarth-data/blob/main/LICENSE-data).

+:bangbang:  **UPDATE: The dataset is under maintenance, we are fixing some bugs and will share Version 001 soon.**

 | **Dataset** | **Image Size** | **Number of Tiles** | **Dataset size** | **Data Link** | **Bash Script** |
 | :---: | :---: | :---: | :---: | :---: | :---: |
 | MMEarth | 128x128 | 1.2M | 639GB | [download](https://sid.erda.dk/sharelink/BDqKXwG5RZ) | [bash](https://github.com/vishalned/MMEarth-data/blob/main/bash_scripts/data_1M_128.sh)|